 The cost to stay safe

-With the rapid growth of cybercrime and the damage that can be done with it, it’s safer to invest in your IT security than undoing the damage.
+With the rapid growth of cybercrime and the damage that can be done with it, it’s safer to invest in your IT security than to undo the damage.
 According to the IDC, an organisation needs to spend between 7% and 10% of its IT budget on security, but many organisations do not.

 Software used in a managed SOC

-The team that monitors your network and systems do this with a Security Information & Event Management (SIEM) platform.
+The team that monitors your network and systems does this with a Security Information & Event Management (SIEM) platform.
 It provides real-time analysis of security alerts and enhances threat detection and response capabilities.
 SIEM helps to give insights into the daily activities within your network and is the foundation of an effective security framework.